 During the procedure

 During transvaginal cervical cerclage, your health care provider will insert a speculum into your vagina and grasp your cervix with ring forceps.
 He or she might use ultrasound for guidance.
-Your health care provider will likely use the McDonald cerclage or the Shirodkar cerclage.
-Research suggests no significant difference in outcomes between the two methods.
+Your health care provider will likely use the McDonald operation or the Shirodkar operation.
+Data suggests no significant difference in outcomes between the two methods.

-To place the McDonald cerclage, your health care provider will use a needle to put stitches around the outside of your cervix.
+During the McDonald operation, your health care provider will use a needle to put stitches around the outside of your cervix.
 Next, he or she will tie the ends of the sutures to close your cervix.

 During transabdominal cervical cerclage, your health care provider will make an abdominal incision.
 He or she might elevate your uterus to gain better access to your cervix.
 Next, your health care provider will use a needle to place tape around the narrow passage connecting the lower part of your uterus to your cervix and tie your cervix closed.
 Then he or she will set your uterus back into place and close the incision.
 The procedure also can be done laparoscopically.